Skip to content Skip to footer

 History

 Formerly known as the Mercy Health Partners Foundation serving the needs of Mercy Health Partners, Trinity Health Foundation of East Tennessee was established as an independent foundation with the sale of Mercy Health Partners to the for-profit entity, Health Management Associates in 2011.
-Trinity’s predecessor, Mercy Health Partners Foundation, was formed in 2008 from the merger of St. Mary’s Health System and Baptist Health System of East Tennessee, two non-profit systems, whose foundations’ philanthropic activities benefited East Tennessee for more than twenty-five years.
+Trinity’s predecessor, Mercy Health Partners Foundation, was formed in 2008 from the merger of St. Mary’s Health System and Baptist Health System of East Tennessee, two non-profit systems whose foundations’ philanthropic activities benefited East Tennessee for more than twenty-five years.

-St. Mary’s Hospital was founded in Knoxville in 1930 by the Sisters of Mercy who inspired and directed St. Mary’s ministry and mission to continue the healing ministry of Jesus by improving the health of our community—with a special emphasis on those who are poor and underserved.
+St. Mary’s Hospital was founded in Knoxville in 1930 by the Sisters of Mercy, who inspired and directed St. Mary’s ministry and mission to continue the healing ministry of Jesus by improving the health of our community—with a special emphasis on those who are poor and underserved.

 Mercy Health Partners, the combined entity of a merger between St. Mary’s and Baptist, espoused the following vision.
 “We uphold the core values of compassion, excellence, human dignity, justice, the sacredness of life and service.
 We believe our mission sets us apart and compels us to do extraordinary things.
 It drives the way we care for our patients and support their families.
 It guides our involvement in the community, and it directs the way we conduct our business.”